dlandry8/alarmClock/README.md

     - How to program using an IDE focused on embedded hardware (Atmel Studio)
     - How to integrate a uC that's NOT a development board.

 I absolutely loved my engineering classes and my embedded systems class at UW!
-However, they spoiled us by basically letting us use Arduinos/RPIs/TIs for all of our projects.
+However, I only ever used Arduinos/RPIs/TIs for all of my projects.
 Thus, I never learned how to use a programmer to program a microcontroller.
 The aim of this project is:

     - Meet my above learning goals
     - Have a fully functional alarm clock for my room